Alessange/superconductor-predict/README.md

 We apply a **Self-Attention Mechanism** to each sentence.
 This allows each atom to "examine" other atoms, enabling a more nuanced understanding of the overall structure.
 The Self-Attention mechanism utilizes multiple heads to capture various structural aspects.

 ## Model Architecture
-The following drawing is the main components and layers of the model:
+The following drawing is the main components and layers of the model consisting of the embedding layer, transformer encoder layer, and regression head for the regression task.
 ![image](https://github.com/Alessange/superconductor-predict/assets/56106326/6b3b459e-976b-4795-930e-832177df84c9)